Best Fibroblast Pen for Home Use

 Which conditions does a fibroblast pen work on?

-The plasma arc mechanism works on raised or pigmented blemishes that respond to controlled surface cauterization.
-Conditions in this category include skin tags, milia, age spots (solar lentigines), small seborrheic keratoses, and similar confirmed benign growths.
-Per the NIH MedlinePlus skin health reference, any growth that is changing in appearance or behaving differently than it has in the past should be evaluated by a healthcare provider before self-treatment.
+It works on raised or pigmented benign growths that respond to controlled surface treatment, and not on much else.
+That list includes skin tags, milia, age spots (solar lentigines), cherry angiomas, sebaceous hyperplasia, and small seborrheic keratoses, all confirmed benign.
+It is not a fix for deep wrinkles or widespread texture, and any listing promising that is overselling.
+Per the NIH MedlinePlus skin health reference, any growth that is changing in appearance or behaving differently than before should be evaluated by a healthcare provider before self-treatment.

 For condition-specific buying guidance, see: